NodeJs vs Go- Which is Best for Backend Development?

 After looking at these backend development applications separately, let us move forward to the benchmark comparison of Nodejs vs Go.

-Nodejs vs Golang- Which is the best for the backend development of your project?
+Nodejs vs Golang-Which is the best for the backend development?

 The Go language may appear to be the ideal answer for web app development.
 It is because of its ease of use, compilation, and growing popularity among web developers.